lahiruSanjeewa2971/wikramasooriya_entraprices/PRODUCT_DETAILS_IMPLEMENTATION_PLAN.md

 - **Interactive Elements**: Smooth animations and hover effects

 ### **Color Scheme**

+The color palette has been carefully selected to convey trust, professionalism, and clarity.
+Each color serves a specific purpose in the user interface and maintains consistency with the existing brand identity.
 - **Primary**: Blue (#2563EB) - Trust and professionalism
 - **Secondary**: Gray (#6B7280) - Neutral and clean
 - **Success**: Green (#10B981) - Stock availability